fmarino-ipzs/eid-it-wallet-docs/docs/en/issuer-solution.rst

 Following the `OpenID4VCI`_ specification and the implementation profile in Section :ref:`pid_eaa_issuance.rst`, this component MUST:

    - Issue Digital Credentials to Wallet Instances.
-   - Process credential requests.
+   - Process Digital Credential requests.
    - Obtain User data from Authentic Sources.
-   - Generate properly formatted and signed credentials in supported formats (SD-JWT-VC, mDoc-CBOR).
+   - Generate properly formatted and signed Digital Credentials in supported formats (SD-JWT-VC, mDoc-CBOR).
 See Section :ref:`pid_eaa_data_model.rst` for more details.
-   - Implement the credential issuance protocols and flows.
+   - Implement the Digital Credential issuance protocols and flows.

 Authorization Server
 --------------------